Emergence of space and cosmic evolution based on entropic force: Properties of expansion of the universe

-it is compatible with the observational result.
-Using the Eq.(18), we can obtain the relation between luminosity distance and the redshift factor
+it is compatible with the astro-observational result.
+Using the Eq.(18), we obtain the relation between luminosity distance and the redshift factor

-By substituting Eq.(22) into Eq.(21), we obtain the deceleration parameter $q=-\frac{1}{2}$.
+Substituting Eq.(22) into Eq.(21), we obtain the deceleration parameter $q=-\frac{1}{2}$.
 It shows that our universe is in accelerating expansion even if the quantum correction isn't considered.
-The result is consistent with our observations.
+The result is consistent with that of the astro-observation.